kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 ### (2) Custom file system indexed by metadata

-By the word *material"* I mean any type of files downloaded from Web applications during automated tests.
+By the word *material* I mean any type of files downloaded from Web applications during automated tests.
 Screenshot images (PNG), Web page source (HTML), JSON and XML responded by Web Services --- I call all of these as *materials*.

-The `materialstore` provides capability of materializing (storing) files downloaded from web sites in a pre-designed directory structure (I call it the "**store**").
+The `materialstore` provides capability of materializing (storing) files downloaded from web sites in a pre-designed directory structure (I call it the *store*).

 An application writes files into the *"store"* associating *"metadata"*.
 The *"materials"* in the "store" are indexed by the associcated *metadata*.
 An application retrieves files from the store by *metadata* as key.
 An application does not look up files by name (Path).
 The application is no longer responsible for deciding and remembering the path of physical files.

  A *metadata* of a material in the store is merely an instance of `java.util.Map<String, String>` with arbitrary key and value pairs.
-You can programme any kind of *metadata* and associate it to each materials so that the materials are clearly identified.
+You can programme any kind of *metadata* and associate it to each materials so that the materials are well described and clearly identified.
 For example, you can associate the URL from which the web resource was retrieved; or you can associate the name of browser ("Chrome", "FireFox", "Safari", etc) which you used to take the screenshots; or you can associate the name of "Execution Profile" in Katalon Studio which you applied when you executed your Test Case.

 Metadata composition is entirely up to the user application.
 Composing metadata is a bit difficult part of the `materialstore` library.
 It looks similar to designing database table in SQL-backed application.